korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 while the next two lines will print "green" since both anotherHouse and greenHouse point to the same object in memory.

-So keep in mind, that in Java, you always have a reference to an object in memory.
+So keep in mind that in Java, you always have a reference to an object in memory.
 There's no way to access an object directly, everything is done using that reference.

 Finally, consider the code below for a moment: